Russ Harvey Consulting - Computer and Internet Services

 Check the network connection on your computer.
 This connects other computers in your network as well as providing access to the Internet via your ISP.

-Depending upon your operating system and your settings, there may be a network icon at the top or bottom of the screen or it may be hidden.
+Depending upon your device, operating system and your settings, there may be a network icon at the top or bottom of the screen or it may be hidden.

 Wireless Settings